National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 :::

 * **Investigator**: Thanks everyone for making this meeting.
 I hope you've had a chance to review the results that were circulated last week.
 * **Subject Matter Expert**: They looked great.
-Very unexpected, but intruiging results.
+Very unexpected, but intriguing results.
 I was surprised that outcomes were so much better in those exposed Medication B than Medication A.
 * *Team reviews the results in detail.
 Manuscript write-up divided amongst the study team.*
-* **I** Ok, so we should all know what the next steps are in terms of the write-up.
+* **I**: Ok, so we should all know what the next steps are in terms of the write-up.
 Are there any other requirements from N3C before we can submit the paper to our target journal?
-* **Navigator** Good question.
+* **Navigator**: Good question.
 The manuscript draft has to be reviewed by the N3C Publication Committee.
 They meet weekly and will review the drat to make sure it's compliant with N3C policies and adheres to the original research question proposed by us.
-* **I** Ok, that makes sense.
+* **I**: Ok, that makes sense.
 How long does it usually take?
-* **N** In my experience, it's a pretty quick turnaround.
+* **N**: In my experience, it's a pretty quick turnaround.
 Usually 1-2 weeks unless there are serious issues with the draft.
 They are primarily concerned about compliance with N3C policies, such as not having small cell counts and having gone through the download review process.
 Since we did this, it should be a quick review.
-* **I** Awesome.
+* **I**: Awesome.
 I hope you'll be able to help us when we get to the step.
 Thank you!
-* **N** Of course.
+* **N**: Of course.
 Let's plan on meeting after the draft is closer to being finished.
-* **I** Sounds great.
+* **I**: Sounds great.
 See you all in two weeks!

 At this point, the team divides up the remaining work and gets to writing.
 After completing a draft that's almost ready to be submitted for publication, they submit their draft to the [N3C Publication Committee](publishing.md).
 After a week, they hear back from the N3C Publication Committee.

-### Sample Email from N3C Publication Comittee
+### Sample Email from N3C Publication Committee
 >
 > Title: Approved to submit MSID:383.23 | Investigator | The Impact of Drug A and Drug B on Patient with Scurvy Post-Acute COVID-19
+>
 > Dear Investigator,
 >
->
->
 > The publication committee has reviewed and conditionally approved your manuscript for submission.
 The following must be addressed:
 > Please add "on behalf of the N3C consortium" to the end of the author list with an asterisk that says consortial contributors are in the process of being documented.
 >
->
-> Sincerely,
->
->
-> The N3C Publication Committee
+> Sincerely, The N3C Publication Committee
->
->